Disclaimer: Nothing's mine.

 Harry picked his drink up and breathed in the smell of it, blinking as tears sprang into his eyes.
 'Is it nice?'

 'I wouldn't have chosen it if it wasn't.'
 She tapped the rim of her glass against his.
 'In one.'

 Fleur tilted her head back and poured hers down her throat.
 Harry traced the pale curve of her neck down to where her silver hair fell over her slim collarbones and the swell of her breasts.

 'You're meant to drink it at the same time, Harry.'

 'Oh.'
-He tore his eyes away and tipped the limoncello into his mouth; it burnt his throat enough to bring tears to his eyes and make him splutter.
+He tore his eyes away and tipped the limoncello into his mouth; it burnt his throat, bringing tears to his eyes as he spluttered.
 'Sorry.'